Hire a DevOps Engineer

 The cost of hiring DevOps specialists may vary significantly depending on the region.

 Eastern and Northern Europe are often considered the most beneficial regions for hiring DevOps engineers.
-This is because the average cost for IT talent there is usually lower compared to North America or Western Europe.
+This is because the average cost for IT talent there is usually lower in comparison to North America or Western Europe.
 For example, in Lithuania, the average salary for a DevOps developer is about $51,000 per annum.
 This could be a great hiring opportunity, considering European engineers’ high-quality services.

 Another important factor to reflect the salaries of specialists is their qualifications.
 For example, an entry-level DevOps developer in the US will cost you around $79,000 a year, while a senior-level engineer with 8+ years of experience will most likely cost more than $140,000 a year.

 We searched for information on platforms like Salraryexpert, Glassdoor, and Pay Scale and wrapped up the data on average yearly salary depending on the level of seniority.
-Listed below are approximations, so you can keep them in mind when searching for DevOps engineers to suit your budget.
+Listed below are approximations so you can keep them in mind when searching for DevOps engineers to suit your budget.

 Why Choose JayDevs to Hire a DevOps Engineer?